pygame/pygame/docs/reST/ref/freetype.rst

       relevant render properties, and for any optional argument not given, the default values set for the :class:`Font` instance are used.

-      Returns a :class:`Rect` instance containing the width and height of the text's bounding box and the position of the text's origin.
+      Returns a :class:`Rect <pygame.Rect>` instance containing the width and height of the text's bounding box and the position of the text's origin.
       The origin is useful in aligning separately rendered pieces of text.
       It gives the baseline position and bearing at the start of the text.
       See the :meth:`render_to` method for an example.